tim-c-london/tim-c-london.github.io/_posts/2022-08-27-niche-zero-from-zero-to-hero.markdown

 </details>
 &nbsp;

-By grinding way coarser we are moving the sweet spot of the wide particle distribution into a more desirable range, maybe at the cost of under-extracting some boulders in the very right area of the distribution.
+By grinding way coarser we are moving the sweet spot of the wide particle distribution into a more desirable range, maybe at the cost of under-extracting some large boulders in the very right area of the distribution.
 And while under-extracting is not great, it's over-extracting that we are afraid of the most.
+Sure, you won't have those 30% extraction yields, but our main goal here is to damage-control the taste.

 Apparently, the "Filter Drip" and "Coarse" annotations between 30-50 ticks are a lie, as also reported by e.g. [Patrik Rolf from April](https://www.youtube.com/watch?v=EVTIfrOrI4o) and [Rohan from Pocket Science Coffee](https://pocketsciencecoffee.com/).
 Initially I trusted the markings so I was hesitant to try grinding past the calibration mark, but eventually I gave up and was surprised at the results.
 Moreover, I was always curious why people on youtube tend to have large fluffy grounds while mine were nothing like that.
 Well, now we know.